 Do you feel hypnotized?
 Did you feel present?

-I did not feel hypnotized.
-I just felt like I was in the zone and in deep meditation.
-I could still answer questions when people asked me questions, I just felt super relaxed.
+I did not feel hypnotized, I felt like I was “in the zone” and in deep meditation.
+I was still able to answer questions when people asked me questions, I just felt super relaxed.

 I couldn’t think past the contractions.

 Yep.
 But I wasn’t afraid when the nurses and doctor said to push I was like, okay, it’s time to push.
 However, I was screaming, if you’ve watched my labor and delivery video, you know, that I was screaming and that I yelled the F word!